Saturday, December 12, 2009

 Remembering our heroes of the Korean War

 Memory fails over time.
 Monuments exist so the memories of past greatness live on despite our frail human memories.
-Since the end of the Korean War in 1953, the Philippines has undertaken only two other great efforts to enshrine the memories of its men who fought so valiantly in that war:
+Since the end of the Korean War in 1953, the Philippines has undertaken three other great efforts to enshrine the memories of its men who fought so valiantly in that war:

-* On 25 June 2005, the Marikorea Monument was unveiled at Marikina Heights, Marikina City.
-A project of the PEFTOK Veterans Association, Inc. (PVAI) and its President, the late BGen Bienvenido R. Castro, the Marikorea Monument is the only other monument apart from the “Korean War Memorial Pylon” at the Libingan ng mga Bayani that honors our soldiers who served in Korea from 1950-1955.
+* ON 25 JUNE 2005, the Marikorea Monument was unveiled at Marikina Heights, Marikina City.
+A project of the PEFTOK Veterans Association, Inc. (PVAI) and its President, the late BGen Bienvenido R. Castro, the Marikorea Monument and the “Korean War Memorial Pylon” at the "Libingan ng mga Bayani" honor our soldiers who served in Korea from 1950 to 1955.

-The Marikorea Monument in Marikina.
+The Marikorea Monument.

 The word “Marikorea” was coined from the words Marikina and Korea.
 Before deploying to Korea, all five PEFTOK BCTs trained extensively for mountain combat in Marikina, whose rolling hills and rugged terrain resembled that of Korea.
 Castro said the Marikorea Monument filled a decades-old yearning by Korean War veterans for a monument to call their own.